JetBrains/kotlin-web-site/docs/topics/js/js-react.md

    The project then recompiles, and after a reload the browser will show the new color.

-You can keep the development server running in continuous mode during the development process.
+You can keep the development server running in the continuous mode during the development process.
 It will automatically rebuild and reload the page when you make changes.

 > You can find this state of the project on the `master` branch [here](https://github.com/kotlin-hands-on/web-app-react-kotlin-js-gradle/tree/master).